module specification

 Module summary

 This module offers an investigation into the language classroom and into learner and teacher roles and interactions.
-It develops themes relating to how languages are learned, what motivates people to learn other languages, and how best to support and develop learning in the classroom.
-The module draws on students' own experiences of language learning and/or teaching and encourages them to reflect on theoretical and practical aspects of language learning while developing their own practice as language teachers.
+It develops themes relating to how languages are learned, what motivates people to learn languages, and how best to support and develop learning in the classroom.
+The module draws on students' own experiences of language learning and/or teaching and encourages them to reflect on theoretical and practical aspects of language learning, while the developing their own practice as language teachers.

 Module Aims:

-• You will undertake research on teaching and learning
+• undertake research on teaching and learning

 Prior learning requirements